matthewferry/matthewferry.github.io/readme.md

 ```shell
 $ npm start
 ```

+### Publish
-When ready to publish, checkout the github pages branch, commit the build and push.
+When ready to publish, stop the server, stage, commit, and push.